Bill Peet: Early life

-Bill Peet was born in Grandview, Indiana, on January 29, 1915.
+Bill Peet was born in Grandview, Indiana, on January 29, 1915, the son of Orion Hopkins Peed (1888–1951) and EmmaGrayce Peed (née Thorpe, 1891–1969).
 He developed a love of drawing at an early age and filled tablets with sketches.

-According to his autobiography, Peet's happiest childhood times were the years following World War I - years during which his father abandoned the family.
+According to his autobiography, Peet's happiest childhood times were the years following World War I—years during which his father abandoned the family.
 During that period Peet lived with his mother and brothers on the outskirts of Indianapolis, in a household run by his maternal grandmother.

 Animals were always a love of Peet's.
 He and his friends traipsed through the woods looking for frogs, tadpoles, and minnows.
 Most of his adventures as a boy to catch animals were in the hope that he could capture them and sketch them.
 These years laid the groundwork for two primary themes repeated in his books: unkindness in the animal kingdom and the grim costs of human progress.
 "It has always been difficult for me to accept nature's cruel ways of keeping a balance among the animals - all the savagery and suffering," he wrote about the frogs and snakes he chased in his local creek.
 "Yet nature's merciless ways were never more cruel than the slow, silent death caused by the poisonous waste spilling from pipes down into the creek... where dead fish floated belly up and a nauseating stench filled the air."

 Often, instead of doing lessons, Peet drew in the margins of his textbooks, which were very popular for their added illustrations when he sold them back.